lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork3.md

 ## Grading turnaround
 Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every 5 minutes during class and every hour until 6am the following day.
-The 6am run is the filal grade.
+The 6am run is the final grade.
 Scores will be uploaded to D2L by the next class period.